WHAT’S HR & HR LAW?

 • Simply stated, when a business encounters HR related problems, money is lost.

-Businesses have money coming in through the “front door” via revenue, venture capital, grants, investors, etc. However, much of this money can leave through the “back door” because of poor HR practices.
+Businesses have money coming in the “front door” via revenue, venture capital, grants, investors, etc. However, much of this money can leave through the “back door” because of poor HR practices.
 For instance, time & money is lost when a business realizes, after-the-fact, that it hired the wrong employee & may now have to discharge that employee.
 Consequently, that business now has to spend money & time finding & training a new employee & may even have to defend its treatment & discharge of the former employee.

 Recognizing & efficiently resolving these problems often expends a great deal of money.
 However, time & energy spent upfront, proactively, on HR related matters could help to reduce, & in certain instances eliminate, the loss of money out the “back door.”
 Thus, HR ideology is transformed into an investment in capital.
 Money will be saved & increased productivity & profits will result.
 This ideology is commonly referred to as “preventive,” “positive” or “proactive” HR.
 Additionally, this is sometimes referred to as the human capital management philosophy.
 It is knowing which HR practices to adopt & which HR disciplines to focus on that is crucial in resolving macro & micro HR issues.